dataloop-ai/dtlpy-documentation/onboarding/part_08_faas.md

 ## FAAS

-Dataloop Function-as-a-Service ([FAAS](https://dataloop.ai/docs/faas))  is a compote service that automatically runs your code based on time patterns or in response to trigger events.
+Dataloop Function-as-a-Service ([FAAS](https://dataloop.ai/docs/faas))  is a compute service that automatically runs your code based on time patterns or in response to trigger events.
 You can use this tool for pre annotation processing (resize, video assembler/dissembler); post annotation processing (auto-parenting, augmentation); ML models (auto-detection), QA models (auto QA, consensus model, majority vote model)

 **The main concepts in FAAS:**